SW5053 - Safeguarding Children and Adults (2018/19)

 • Professional accountability

 The learning and teaching strategy consists of the methods listed below to help students to rehearse and develop their knowledge and skills.
 Students will use reading, discussion, reflection and presentation skills to engage with course content.
-There will be core lectures, small group learning and case analysis.
+There will be core lectures, small group learning, case analysis and independent study.
 Personal reflection and reflective writing will be encouraged and learning reinforced using Weblearn, visual and online materials.
 The module will include service user contributions.

 On successful completion of this module students should be able to: